Fable2Recomp/Fable2Recomp/README.md

 We are looking for help and we are willing to learn coding and help where we can, we are also open to others joining the project and teaching us if possible.
 If you have experience or are willing to learn and help out, your support would be greatly appreciated.
 We're eager to enhance the game with high-resolution support, improved frame rates, and enhanced graphics.

 We welcome contributions to Fable2Recomp!
 If you're interested in enhancing Fable 2 and have the skills or willingness to learn, please join us.
 Feel free to open a PR if you want to contribute.

-A Discord Server is under construction.
+Join the Discord server at https://discord.gg/zVVtGbEsCR

 ## XenonRecomp
 https://github.com/hedge-dev/XenonRecomp